I like to read. A lot.

 Remove excess moisture – pat down meat with a paper towel to remove surface moisture to avoid steaming instead of browning.

-- Either salt an hour before, or directly before searing, and not in Salt on meat for a short time pulls the moisture from inside the meat, and it doesn’t get time to re-absorb.
+- Either salt an hour before or more, or directly before searing, and not in between.
+Salt on meat for a short time pulls the moisture from inside the meat, and it doesn’t get time to re-absorb.

-- Don’t add black BEFORE searing, add it after.
-It burns, carbonizes, and tastes very bitter.
+- Don’t add black pepper BEFORE searing, add it after.
+Black pepper burns at searing temperatures, carbonizes, and tastes very bitter.
 Other seasonings are ok before searing

 - If using grease, avoid butter, olive oil, and other oils that smoke and burn at high temperature.

 - Use tongs to avoid piercing the meat and releasing moisture.

 - Use an iron to flatten irregular-shaped meat and create as much surface area as possible.

 - Cast-iron and other thick, heavy pans that hold heat well work best for pan-searing.